Skip to content

 Field-based search

-Filter with from:, subject:, date:, body:, has:attachment and label:, plus OR and exact phrases — in the TUI or from the command line.
+Filter with from:, subject:, date:, body:, has:attachment and label:, plus exact phrases and an OR that groups alternatives: a OR b c reads as (a OR b) AND c — in the TUI or from the command line.

 Conversation threading

-Groups related messages into conversations using the classic JWZ threading algorithm.
+Groups related messages into conversations with the classic JWZ threading algorithm, using Google's own conversation id (X-GM-THRID) when the mailbox carries one.

 Export anywhere